robrkerr/D3-visualising-data/09-d3exit.md

 We have now hard-coded a criterion for the data we want to display.
 Naturally, we might want to change what data gets displayed interactively using elements on our page.
 Let's create some checkboxes that let us add and remove the regions that we want to include.
 To do this, we will have to switch back to our HTML file for a while.

-Now, instead of displaying all the data all the time, we want to be able to choose which data we display.
-We will create a checkbox for each region and only display the data for the regions that are checked.
+Now, instead of displaying all the data all the time, we want to be able to choose which data points we display.
+We will create a checkbox for each region and only display the data points for nations in the regions that are checked.

 Checkboxes will need to be added to the HTML page.
 Since we want to add and remove data, we'll have to add a checkbox for each region like the following one.
 Checkbox elements are actually `input` elements with type `checkbox`.
 Initially, we want all checkboxes to be checked.
 We do this by setting the `checked` attribute of the element to 'checked'.